patrickA25/TextCraft-Talk/README.md

 # TextCraft-Talk
-TextCraft: Enhancing Documentation with Latex and Markdown in SafeMaker
+TextCraft: Enhancing Documentation with Latex and Markdown in SageMaker

 # Table of Contents
 1. [Greek Letters](#GreekLetters)